Professional Advice to Reduce Dental Plaque Build-up

 7. Clean Oral Appliances Regularly

-If you wear dentures, retainers, or other oral appliances, keeping them clean is essential to prevent bacteria buildup.
+If you wear dentures, retainers, or other oral appliances, keeping them clean is essential to prevent bacterial buildup.
 Always remember to keep them clean by rinsing and brushing them before and after usage

 8. Regular Dental Visits